-1883 Birthday of composer Eubie Blake (1883-1983), one of the first black composers to write a Broadway musical.
-His scores will include Shuffle Along, Lew Leslie's Blackbirds and Swing It.
-His life and songs will be the subject of the hit 1978 revue Eubie!
+1883 Birthday of composer Eubie Blake, one of the first Black composers to write a Broadway musical.
+His scores include Shuffle Along, Lew Leslie's Blackbirds, and Swing It.
+His life and songs are the subject of the hit 1978 revue Eubie!
 He also appears as a character in George C. Wolfe's 2016 musical Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

-1957 Cyril Ritchard plays a strange visitor to a Virginia home who claims to be an alien passing judgement on the Earth in Gore Vidal's A Visit to a Small Planet.
-The comedy runs 388 performances a the Booth Theatre.
+1957 Cyril Ritchard plays a strange visitor to a Virginia home who claims to be an alien passing judgment on the Earth in Gore Vidal's A Visit to a Small Planet.
+The comedy runs 388 performances at the Booth Theatre.

-1976 Philadelphia's Shubert Theatre, acquired by The Academy of Music in 1972 and refurbished, re-opens with a revival of My Fair Lady.
+1976 Philadelphia's Shubert Theatre, acquired by The Academy of Music in 1972, reopens with a revival of My Fair Lady.

 1980 Film star Janet Gaynor makes her Broadway debut in Harold and Maude at the Martin Beck Theatre.
 The production is panned by critics and closes two days later.